niu-lab/gclust/README.md

 Options:

-       -minlen   <int>      set the minimum length of a exact match, if not set, default=20 -both     <string>   compute forward and reverse complement matches, the default value is forward -nuc      <string>   match only the characters a, c, g, or t -sparse   <int>      step of sparse suffix array, default=1 -threads  <int>      number of threads to use, default=1 -chunk    <int>      chunk size for one time clustering, the unit is MB, default=100 -nchunk   <int>      chunk number loaded one time for remaining genomes alignment, default=2 -loadall  <int>      loading total genomes one time -rebuild  <int>      rebuild suffix array after clustering into one chunk, default=1
+       -minlen   <int>       set the minimum length of a exact match, if not set, default=20 -both     <no-args>   compute forward and reverse complement matches, the default value is forward -nuc      <no-args>   match only the characters a, c, g, or t -sparse   <int>       step of sparse suffix array, default=1 -threads  <int>       number of threads to use, default=1 -chunk    <int>       chunk size for one time clustering, the unit is MB, default=100 -nchunk   <int>       chunk number loaded one time for remaining genomes alignment, default=2 -loadall  <int>       loading total genomes one time -rebuild  <int>       rebuild suffix array after clustering into one chunk, default=1

 Clustering cutoff:

        -memiden  <int>       MEMs identity for clustering (default=90, 90% MEMs identity)

 MEM extension options:

        -ext       <int>      Extension options, 0: No extension, 1: Gapped extension, 2: Ungapped extension, the default is 1 -mas       <int>      Reward for a nucleotide match, the default value is 1 -umas      <int>      Penalty for a nucleotide mismatch, the default value is -1 -gapo      <int>      Cost to open a gap, the default value is -1 -gape      <int>      Cost to extend a gap, the default value is -1 -drops     <int>      X dropoff value for extension, the default value is 1

 Install
 -------